Oral–Systemic Health

 How should oncology teams coordinate oral care before and during treatment?

-Schedule pre-treatment dental assessment, optimize hygiene, and rapidly manage infection to reduce complications and support adherence to cancer therapy.
+Schedule pre-treatment dental assessment, optimize oral hygiene, and rapidly manage infection to reduce complications and support adherence to cancer therapy.

 What data elements enable effective closed-loop referrals?